Advanced Usage

 export default withTheme(MyComponent)

-via useTheme custom hook
+via useTheme hook

 You can also use useTheme to access the current theme outside of styled components when working with React Hooks.